Back to all articles

 Learn about the WCAG (web content accessibility guidelines) and start using them in your work.
 If you have legacy products, conduct an accessibility audit to understand where you are vs. where you need to be.
 Alongside an audit, get familiar with how to use a screen reader and test your site each time a new iteration goes live.

 And finally, work as a team.
 Accessibility efforts are a cross-team discipline and should start early in the project.
-Accessibility should be prioritised in the roadmap from the beginning (even before project kick-off) and included in each discipline along the way (sales, UX, design, and frontend development).
+Accessibility should be prioritized in the roadmap from the beginning (even before project kick-off) and included in each discipline along the way (sales, UX, design, and frontend development).

 Accessibility work